Today we’re explaining to you all about using photos for social media to grow your business!

 Dreamstime has millions of stock images ready to download and use in various ways, and you can buy them with either credit packs or subscription plans.

 Ideal if: you are after professional pictures that are affordable and safe to use

 Their license agreement specifically lists social media posts between the many accepted uses for their content, so you are absolutely clear to use them in this way.

 Their collections are full of lovely, current, and professional-looking photos to light up your stories, timelines, and profiles!back to menu ↑

 7 Free and Easy Image Editors for Social Media Images

-An impactful social media visual isn’t one that you simply downloaded from a website (or snapped away), uploaded to a platform and published.
-Social media images need a certain level of design and customization to them if they are to fulfil their goal.
+An impactful social media visual isn’t one that you simply downloaded from a website (or snapped away), uploaded to a platform, and published.
+Social media images need a certain level of design and customization to them if they are to fulfill their goal.

 If you have no clue on how to edit an image for social media –Johnny doesn’t!– don’t despair.
 It’s actually a lot simpler than you’d think, and there are plenty of tools to get it done fast, even if you’re not a consummated graphic designer.

 Some of these solutions are built and owned by the same companies that sell stock photos, and others integrate stock photography libraries into their software, making your life so much easier.

 Here’s our pick of the best free image editors for non-designers: